evinpinar/DL4CV/README.md

 This is a course offered by Technical University of Munich, Computer Vision Chair.
 I am sharing the last exercise of this class, which is the most interesting one.
 The exercises are similar to Stanford's Deep Learning course.

-Here, you can find the convolutional neural network implementation hardcoded by PyTorch.
+Here, you can find the convolutional neural network implementation by PyTorch.
-As well, there is an image segmentation network on top of VGG16.
+There is an image segmentation network on top of VGG16.